 Gym Emergency Plan

 Here is a basic emergency plan that can be implemented ―today― by any health club.
 My hope is that health club managers/owners will look at this and modify it to best suit their needs.

 2. All front desk staff and fitness staff should be CPR/AED certified.

-2. There should be a code word, which, when announced over the a PA system, alerts all staff that a medical emergency has occurred.
+3. There should be a code word, which, when announced over the PA system, alerts all staff that a medical emergency has occurred.
 For example, at a facility I worked at years ago, the code name was “Coach Redman.”
 When this name was announced, ALL staff converged on the area where the emergency was occurring.
 For example, announcing “Coach Redman to the tennis area” told everybody the emergency was in the tennis area.

 4. When an emergency occurs, the front desk person calls 911 and announces the code word over the PA System.

-5. That person also directs staff member to obtain the gym member's health history form to give to the paramedics.
+6. That person also directs another staff member to obtain the gym member's health history form to give to the paramedics.

 7. A staff member should wait outside of the gym for paramedics so as to help the paramedics get to the emergency as fast as possible.

-7. Immediately after the emergency, an incident report is completed and given to manager or owner of the facility.
+8. Immediately after the emergency, an incident report is completed and given to the manager or owner of the facility.
+Snap a picture of this with your cell phone so you have a record of it also.

 The Gyms Responsibility

-It should be mandatory for all staff to understand the the gym's emergency plan when they are hired.
+It should be mandatory for all staff to understand the gym's emergency plan when they are hired.
 All staff should have a copy of it too.

 Mock emergencies drills should be planned from time to time to keep the staff prepared.
 The staff should not know when these mock emergency drills will occur.
 Ideally, these drills should be performed in conjunction with paramedics who can supervise and provide valuable feedback.

 After The Emergency